Baldomero Lillo

-Baldomero Lillo (6 January 1867, in Lota, Chile – 10 September 1923, in San Bernardo, Chile) was a Chilean Naturalist author, whose works had social protest as their main theme.
+Baldomero Lillo (6 January 1867, in Lota, Chile – 10 September 1923, in San Bernardo, Chile) was a Chilean Naturalist author.
+His works focused on social protest.

-Biography
+Early life

+Lillo's father traveled to California to participate in the 1848 Gold Rush, where he learned about mining, but returned without a fortune.
+He moved to Lota, Chile, to work in the coal mines.
+Baldomero Lillo grew up in these mining communities and worked in the mines.

+Career

-Lillo's father traveled to California to participate in the 1848 Gold Rush, but returned with no fortune.
-He did learn much about mining, and he moved to southern Chile, Lota, to work the coal mines.
-Baldomero Lillo grew up in these mining communities and worked the mines himself.
-He was exposed to the writings of the French author Émile Zola, who used the philosophy of Positivism and the literary current of Naturalism to try to change the terrible conditions of French coal miners.
-Lillo was able to observe similar conditions in the Chilean mines and set out to improve the conditions of the workers by dramatizing their plight.
-Lillo wrote many short stories (collected in two major books, Sub Sole and Sub Terra) which sparked the interest of social activists who were appalled by the conditions in the mines.
-The story that follows is typical of his efforts.
+During this time, he was exposed to the writings of the French author Émile Zola, who used the philosophy of Positivism and the literary current of Naturalism to challenge the conditions of French coal mines.
+Lillo observed similar conditions in Chilean mines and set out to improve the condition of the workers by dramatizing their plight.
+Lillo wrote many short stories (collected in Sub Sole and Sub Terra that sparked the interest of social activists.

-In "The Devil's Tunnel" the miners are seemingly trapped by their destiny to live out their squalid and exploited lives, which are dominated by the need for raw materials and the machinery of the Europeans.
-At the story's end there is a strong contrast between the clean, pure and benevolent sky, and the underground monster that devours the humans who dare to penetrate its dark lair.